scalar-labs/scalardl/docs/authentication.md

 * Register Auditor's certificates to Ledger.
     * It is needed only when Auditor is enabled.
 * Register Ledger's certificates to Auditor.
-    * It is needed only when Auditor is enabled.
+    * Required only if Auditor is enabled.

 ### HMAC
 * Register clients' secret keys to Ledger (and Auditor).